aperture-engineering/mx2_kinect/README.md

 If changing `image_throttle` to something else, make sure to change it in 'rgb_view_node.py'.

 ## Adding more kinect2 cameras
+Please note that you will need a separate USB 3.0 bus for each added camera.

 **1. Find serial number of device**